 Tokyo enters the second quarter of 2026 with a corporate ground-transport market shaped by a combination of structural anchors that no other Asian metro shares and that only Manhattan, London, and to a lesser extent Singapore and Hong Kong match on a global comparison: the Marunouchi financial-services concentration that drives the densest weekday executive ground cadence in Asia through the megabanks — Mitsubishi UFJ Financial Group, Mizuho Financial Group, and Sumitomo Mitsui Banking Corporation — alongside the broader Otemachi, Tokyo Station, and Imperial Palace-front tenant base; the Roppongi-and-Akasaka executive-residence and consulate cadence that runs the principal-tier ground demand on the residential side; the dual-airport HND-versus-NRT routing choice that materially affects per-transfer economics for downtown-anchored principals; and the cross-Pacific Tokyo-NYC, Tokyo-London, and Tokyo-Singapore corridors that generate steady weekly streams of foreign-anchored principal demand on top of the resident book.
 Layered over those anchors is the operating envelope unique to Tokyo: a service-quality bar set by the Japanese omotenashi standard that materially exceeds the Western chauffeur-industry baseline on uniform, vehicle-condition, route-discretion, and silence-protocol expectations, and the typhoon-season operating window from August through October that imposes vehicle-readiness, chauffeur-handling, and supply-time constraints during the late-summer corporate cadence.

-This index profiles nine operators ranked by their structural position in the Tokyo corporate ground market as of Q2 2026.
+This index profiles eight operators ranked by their structural position in the Tokyo corporate ground market as of Q2 2026.
 The ranking is not a “best of” list.
-It is a landscape analyst’s view of dispatch capacity, account posture, segment fit, and structural alignment to the Marunouchi-and-Haneda freight pattern.
+It is a landscape analyst’s view of dispatch capacity, account posture, segment fit, pricing transparency, and structural alignment to the Marunouchi-and-Haneda freight pattern.

 What the Tokyo rate data shows